filipe-silva/FireflyIII.Net/generated/docs/SearchApi.md

             config.BasePath = "https://demo.firefly-iii.org";
             // Configure OAuth2 access token for authorization: firefly_iii_auth
             config.AccessToken = "YOUR_ACCESS_TOKEN";
+            // Configure Bearer token for authorization: local_bearer_auth config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new SearchApi(config);
-            var query = checking;  // string | The query you wish to search for. var type = new AccountTypeFilter(); // AccountTypeFilter | The type of accounts you wish to limit the search to. var field = new AccountSearchFieldFilter(); // AccountSearchFieldFilter | The account field(s) you want to search in. var page = 1;  // int? | Page number.
-The default pagination is 50 (optional)
+            var query = checking;  // string | The query you wish to search for. var field = new AccountSearchFieldFilter(); // AccountSearchFieldFilter | The account field(s) you want to search in. var page = 1;  // int? | Page number.
+The default pagination is 50 (optional) var type = new AccountTypeFilter(); // AccountTypeFilter | The type of accounts you wish to limit the search to. (optional)

             try
             {
                 // Search for accounts
-                AccountArray result = apiInstance.SearchAccounts(query, type, field, page);
+                AccountArray result = apiInstance.SearchAccounts(query, field, page, type);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)